Saving money almost always means spending less, but being thrifty is also about knowing when to spot value.

-Some shows are live, while others are live to tape or delayed due to time differences.
-But what you can count on is value.
-Tickets to in-person live shows can cost anywhere from $60 to $1,000.
+Some shows are live, while others are live-to-tape or delayed due to time differences.
+But what you can count on is value, especially since tickets to in-person live shows can cost anywhere from $60 to $1,000.
 And that’s before you pay to park or have a bite to eat.

 These cheap theater tickets let you see some of the most important performing arts in the world for a low price.

 Plus, you can bring kids without breaking the bank or risking a meltdown at a live performance.
 “For moms on a budget, this makes it affordable to take children,” says Kymberli Frueh, Fathom’s vice president of programming.
 These broadcasts provide a way for audiences of all ages to see shows that may never tour, making the shows “affordable and accessible for all,” she adds.
 All you have to do is type your zip code into Fathom’s website, and you’ll find the closest movie theater to you.